 Noon 1 p.m., every Wednesday

 7 a.m. – 8 a.m., last Thursday of the month

 If you have questions about your rotation or if a problem arises, please contact the Education Institute and speak with the Observership Coordinator.

 We look forward to your rotation and hope your stay with us is an educationally rewarding one.
 If you have any questions that we did not answer here, please feel free to contact the Research and Education Office – we will be happy to assist you in any way we can.

 Cleveland Clinic Florida reserves the right to terminate an observer’s rotation at any time in the event that the observer’s performance jeopardizes a patient’s well-being or if the observer is unable to achieve the objectives of the educational experience.

-Please contact the Department of Graduate Medical Education if you need additional information.
+Please contact the Department Education and Specialty programs for any additional information.

 Cleveland Clinic Florida

 Cleveland Clinic Florida shall admit students of any race, color, religion, sex, age, national origins or ancestry, handicap, or status as a disabled or Vietnam veteran, to all rights, privileges, programs and activities generally accorded or made available to all of the students involved in any of the Clinic’s educational programs.